save-on/CPP-Timeskip-arc/README.md

 # Journey to max tech stats

-## Going through a timeskip arc, will exit a c++ dev
+*timeskip arc, where I exit a proficient systems engineer in c++*

-This repo will be a tracker to prove I'm him and this is where the work happened.
+The purpose of this repo will be a track and prove to myself, that I am him.
+This is where the grind will happen.

 ## Goal
 The goal is to enter the territory of systems level engineer, I would like to learn everything from low level concepts,